 3. Making a Word Wall

-At first a word wall might seem excessive or more like an “extra” thing to do, but now that I have seen how my students use them, I am sold!
+At first a word wall might seem excessive or more like an “extra” thing to do, but now that I have seen how my students use it, I am sold!
 How do you use your word wall in your middle school classroom?

 What do you do with your word wall on test day?
 Do you cover the wall with paper or something to make sure students know the vocabulary on assessments?